JuGid/AutoMate/README.md

 ![AutoMate Screenshot](.github/images/screen_automate.png)

 ## Support

+> If the website has a robot control, AutoMate cannot be used.
+If you find a trick, please send a PR.

 First, you can find help on the [Wiki](https://github.com/JuGid/AutoMate/wiki).
 Then if you don't find what you want, you can contact us.